-I spent about 4 months with this particular roll of film in my camera.
-Inconceivable!
-This time last year I burned through 17 rolls in the same 4 months.
+I spent about 4 months with a particular roll of film in my camera.
 Through the brain fog and chaos while I was floating around Planet Taxol, an inability to properly focus, to frame or sometimes even hold the damn camera steady, a little magic happened.

 This roll of film, in all it’s filminess, flimsiness and obscurity is the manifestation of a small pocket of time.
 That time when the internal world collided with the external world, giving me a Godalmighty bruise for which there’s not enough arnica in the world, my friend …